rsvim/rfc/2-EventLoop.md

    - Data structures such as buffers, UI tree, task tracker, etc.
    - Js runtime, include all V8 components.
    - Turn terminal into raw mode, and render for the first time.
 If the default buffer has file content, it will first show in the terminal.
-4. For line 14-15, the editor starts to read from terminal input, i.e. user can start interacting with the editor.
+4. For line 13-17, the editor starts to read from terminal input, i.e. user can start interacting with the editor.
 The loop uses `tokio::select!` to read from multiple streams asynchronously:
-   - `crossterm::event::EventStream`: All user keyboard/mouse events are receiving through this stream.
+   - `crossterm::event::EventStream`: All terminal keyboard/mouse events are receiving through this stream.
    - Master channel receiver and Js channel receiver: Once master receives the "Exit" message, it breaks the loop.

    > NOTE: Tokio's runtime is multi-threaded and requires data structures to be `Arc` to keep thread safe.
 While V8 js engine is single-threaded and all data structures are `Rc`, which are non-thread safe.
 Thus rsvim introduces these 2 channels to send data to each other.